xiongrxchn/IntelBri.github.io/index.md

 #### 4.2.1 Patrolman system desgin

 We design the Patrolman system to detect and report road potholes with their georeferenced locations.
 The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, and a GPS sensor.
-Also, we use the power bank to provide the power of the system.
+Also, we use the power bank as the power supply to the whole system.

 ![](Images/car0.png)